HomeArticlesStandeth in the way of Sinners: Commentary on Psalm 1:1

 standeth

-The literal rendering will state, “And in the way of sinners—do not stand.”
-The wicked choose to stand with this way of sinners while the blessed man will choose to separate from their ways.
-When “stand” is conjoined to the term “before” לִפְנֵ֖י it expresses the meaning of serving.
+A literal rendering would read, “And in the way of sinners—do not stand.”
+The wicked choose to stand with, and thus align themselves to, the path of sinners, whereas the blessed man refuses such association.
+When “stand” is paired with the preposition “before” (לִפְנֵ֖י), it frequently denotes service.

 Servants of Yahweh “stand before him” as an expression of dedication, allegiance, and servitude.
 This terminology is used of priests (e.g. Ezk 44:15), and particularly of genuine believers during the period of Israel’s decline and apostasy (Elijah, I Kgs 17:1; 18:15; Elisha, II Kgs 3:14; and Gehazi, [with reluctance], II Kgs 5:16).